Interpreting the Coefficient of DeterminationIn Exercises 5–8, us... | Channels for Pearson+

 In Exercises 5–8, use the value of the linear correlation coefficient r to find the coefficient of determination and the percentage of the total variation that can be explained by the linear relationship between the two variables.

-Times of Taxi Rides and Tips r = 0.298 (x = time in minutes, y = the amount of tip in dollars)
+Times of Taxi Rides and Fares r = 0.953 (x = time in minutes, y = fare in dollars)

 Verified step by step guidance